 At the lovely Château de Saumur, you’ll enjoy stunning views over the Loire River and learn about the castle’s fascinating history.
 History buffs will be interested to know that Saumur castle was originally built as a fortress by Thibault I, Count of Blois, in the 10th century.
 In the 12th century, it came under the control of the Plantagenet kings, and in the 14th century Louis I, Duke of Anjou, converted the fortress into a lavish palace.
 It later served as a prison, a depot, and even a symbol of national resistance during World War II.

 The old town of Saumur is characterized by historic houses and cobbled streets, and is a lovely place to take a stroll.
-To get a sense of the region's equestrian legacy, you may like to visit the Decorative Arts & Horse Museum inside Saumur Castle or visit the Cadre Noir, a prestigious riding school which puts on spectacular horse-riding displays.
+To get a sense of the region's equestrian legacy, you may like to visit the Decorative Arts & Horse Museum inside Saumur Castle or visit the Cadre Noir, a prestigious riding school which puts on spectacular horseback-riding displays.

 In terms of Loire Valley gastronomy, Saumur is famous for its fine sparkling wines.
 If you visit a local winery, you’ll learn about the region's wine production and have the chance to sample some exquisite bubbly.
 It pairs deliciously with local Sainte-Maure de Touraine goat’s cheese.